 Article

-Information changes: science advances, newspapers retract claims, and recommendations shift.
-Successfully navigating the world requires updating and changing beliefs, a process that is sensitive to a person’s motivation to change their beliefs as well as the credibility of the source providing the new information.
+Information can change: science advances, newspapers retract claims, and reccomendations shift.
+Successfully navigating the world requires updating and changing beliefs, a process that is sensitive to a person's motivation to change their beliefs as well as the credibility of the source providing the new information.
 Here, we report three studies that consistently identify an additional factor influencing belief revision.
 Specifically, we document an asymmetry in belief revision: people are better able to believe in a claim once thought to be false, as opposed to unbelieving something once believed to be true.
 We discuss how this finding integrates and extends prior research on social and cognitive contributions to belief revisions.
 This work has implications for understanding the widespread prevalence and persistence of false beliefs in contemporary societies.
-This article is protected by copyright.
-All rights reserved.

 ...
 However, at the same time, misinformation repetition might boost misinformation familiarity even under load, thus potentially facilitating familiarity-backfire effects.
 This is supported by research on negations showing that people sometimes misremember negated information as true, especially when under load (Gilbert et al., 1990(Gilbert et al., , 1993. ...